Alfred0404/grades_notifier/README.md

 Cron lets you schedule the container execution

 - Run `crontab -e`
-- If you run into this
+- If prompted to select an editor :
   ```bash
   no crontab for pi - using an empty one
   Select an editor.
 To change later, run 'select-editor'.